ciselab/Lampion/Transformers/Python/README.md

 This part of the Lampion Project alters Python Files using metamorphic transformations and returns/writes the altered files.

+**Important: Due to the used parser, only Python 3 files are supported!**

 It is currently in early development, I implemented every feature for the first trials, but I expect bugs popping up when you use them on actual data.